Ignaz Cornova: Works

-Cornova's principal contribution to historical scholarship is the new edition of Paul Stransky's "Res publica Boiemorum" and the translation of it into German, adding numerous supplementary notes.
+Cornova's principal contribution to historical scholarship is the new edition of Pavel Stránský's Respublica Bojema (1634) and the translation of it into German, adding numerous supplementary notes.
 His further publications included a monograph about Bohuslav Hasištejnský z Lobkovic.
 His surviving works on philosophy include handwritten lecture notes about the methodologies of history teaching at Prague University.

 Although Ignaz Cornova was influenced by Voltaire, but an earlier and more profound influence came from Herder, who impacted his approach to the role of the Slavic nations.
 The historical developments of the "Enlightenment" he viewed as a series of stages in the unfolding of historical events which could be attributed to the natural laws governing human development.
 He also recognised that the well-being and condition of a state depended on the well-being of its citizens and their understanding of morality.